crafter-station/exec0/packages/exec0-ai/README.md

 ## Quick Start

-Use your preferred language execution tool in your AI agents.
+Use your preferred language execution tools in your AI agents.

 ```ts
 import { exec0Tools } from '@exec0/ai-tool';